-There are many foods identified with major celebrations and occasions, for the Americans it’s turkey for Thanksgiving, for the Filipinos it’s the Christmas Ham for Christmas and Pancit or noodle variations for Birthdays.
-In our clan, there’s always Binigbit for Good Friday.
+There are many foods identified with major celebrations and occasions, for the Americans it’s turkey for Thanksgiving, for the Filipinos it’s the Christmas Ham for Christmas, and Pancit or noodle variations for Birthdays.
+In our clan, there’s always Binignit for Good Friday.

 Binignit is a Filipino delicacy that is favored mostly by Visayans or Bisaya especially Cebuanos.
-This very Pinoy dish is a cornucopia of earth’s produce which includes rootcrops gabi (taro), violet and yellow camote (sweet potato), cardaba saging (plantain banana), coconut milk, brown sugar (central), sago and landang from processed palm tree fruits or ‘buli’.
+This very Pinoy dish is a cornucopia of earth’s produce which usually includes root crops like gabi (taro), violet and yellow camote (sweet potato), cardaba saging (plantain banana), coconut milk, brown sugar (central), sago and landang from processed palm tree fruits or ‘buli’.

 Wondering what to eat for Holy Week?
 Have binignit!
 Definitely no meat in proper observance of this religious occasion.

 And the taste?
 Lami!
 Delicious!
-Just look at the photo below of our cooked binignit!
+Just look at the photo below of our cooked binignit this Holy Week 2018!
+Yep, I cooked this time, using the recipe of my Lola, shared below. 🙂

 Binignit Popular Filipino Food for Good Friday

 The tradition of having Binignit is not unique to our clan, since yesterday I’ve read lots of shoutouts in Facebook about someone having binignit or biko and other kakanins.
-This Filipino native delicacy is really popular during the Holy Week, Good Friday to be more specific.
+This Filipino native delicacy is really popular during the Holy Week, it’s a trending topic, an essential dish among many from VisMin.

 Binignit is one of those foods that brings back memories of childhood, I clearly remember me and my cousins will exchange sago colors eventhough there is only one flavor for all the sago balls, ahhh kids hehe.
 Gabi and sago are my favorite ingredients for this Filipino food.